 Gearset lets you compare any two Salesforce organizations or source control repositories and see the configuration differences between them.
 If you're new to Gearset, running a metadata comparison is a great place to start.

-To run a comparison, you'll first need to add some connections to your Salesforce orgs and/or source control repos.
+To run a comparison, you'll first need to connect your Salesforce orgs and/or source control repos.

-My connections section in the left-hand side menu, and click on either
+My connections section in the left-hand side menu:

 Alternatively, you can add Salesforce org connections directly on the

 Compare metadata page.

 Find out more:

 Step 2: Select the orgs you want to compare